 With modern digital camera equipment, it is not unusual for a wedding photographer to shoot 3000 or 4000 photographs with a Canon 5D on a typical wedding day (I tend to take around 3000 photographs from a wedding).
 This enables the wedding photographer to try out a multitude of different creative approaches, angles and techniques that has pushed the standard of wedding photographs to a completely new level.
 This digital photography has obviously been the major factor in the Wedding Photography revolution but more recent advancement in camera sensitivity and ISO improvements also means that true documentary photography yields much better image quality than was possible before.

 Another reason for the sudden change in the wedding photography industry has been the meteoric rise in the ability to share images and information through the internet and social media.
 Wedding Photographers (and photographers in general), are very forthcoming with their knowledge and shared techniques, styles and creative ideas has made all of us better photographers.

 Wedding Photography is a very exciting area to be in at the moment and I'm looking forward to seeing how the boundaries are going to be pushed even further over the next 10 years.
-For my list of the top 10 UK wedding photographers of 2011 just visit my post here

 About Nick Rose Photography